dumle29/resize_SD_image/README.md

 # Resize_SD_image
 A linux bash-script for taking an image of an SD card and shrinking it to the actual space used on the SDcard

-# Dependencies
+# Optional
-The package "dcfldd" needs to be installed in order for the script to function.
+The script attempts to use dcfldd which is nicer than dd.
+If you would like to take advantage of this, install dcfldd.
+Otherwise, we will just use dd.

 # Usage
 To use this script, plug in an sdcard to a linux based computer. and run the command as superuser, passing it two arguments.
 Device to read, and the image file to save as.